 Acute pancreatitis is an inflammatory disease of the pancreas.
-There are two types: the first, benign, is edematous in 75% of cases and the second, necrotizing (15 to 25% of cases), is much more serious.
-In its necrotizing form, this disease causes significant mortality.
-The two main causes of acute pancreatitis are gallstones and chronic alcoholism.
+There are two types: the first, benign, is oedematous in 75% of cases and the second, necrotizing (15 to 25% of cases), is much more serious.
+In its necrotizing form, this condition causes significant mortality.
+The two main causes of acute pancreatitis are biliary lithisase and chronic alcoholism.

 It is a rare disease: there are 5 cases per year in France.
 It can appear at all ages.
 Acute biliary pancreatitis mostly affects women between the ages of 000 and 60, while for acute alcoholic pancreatitis, it is mostly men between 65 and 40 years old.

 Patients with acute pancreatitis suffer, in 95% of cases, from intense and constant abdominal pain.
 They are often accompanied by nausea and vomiting, which rarely provide relief.
 Only the "gun dog" position - or the compression of the epigastric region - can reduce pain.